-Caesarean sections carry a higher risk of increased blood loss and infection rates than vaginal births, as well as increasing the chances of having problems with your placenta in any future pregnancies.
+Caesarean sections carry a higher risk of complications, such as increased blood loss and infection rates, than vaginal births, as well as increased chances of having problems with your placenta in any future pregnancies.

-For some women, a desire to give birth vaginally is very strong after a caesarean section, as they may have been disappointed that their baby needed to be born by this method.
+For some women, a desire to give birth vaginally is very strong after a C-section.
+There may be feelings of disappointment about their baby needing to be born by this method.
 Other women may need to work through issues surrounding their previous caesarean, as it may have caused some trauma or upset at that time.

-If you feel that you would benefit from a “Debrief” - where you can discuss your previous emergency or elective caesarean.
-Arrange this with your doctor or midwife.
-It can help you to understand the reasons why a caesarean section was recommended for you last time, and enable you to decide if a vaginal birth or elective caesarean is right for you.
+If you feel that you would benefit from a debrief - where you can discuss your previous emergency or elective caesarean - you can arrange this with your doctor.
+A debrief could help you to understand the reasons why a C-section was recommended for you last time and enable you to decide if a vaginal birth or elective caesarean is right for you this time .

-Here are some interesting statistics* to think about if you are considering a VBAC:
+Here are some facts* to think about if you are considering a VBAC:

-- The risk of scar rupture in VBACs is very low, at 0.35%
+- The risk of scar rupture during a VBAC is very low, at 0.5%

 How to increase your chances of achieving a VBAC:

-- Avoid any type of induction of labour unless there is evidence to suggest you or your baby are at risk from prolonging your pregnancy.
+- Avoid any type of induction of labour.
+If there is evidence to suggest that you or your baby are at risk from prolonging your pregnancy, discuss your options at length with your obstetrician and make sure to use the B.R.A.I.N. acronym.
 A labour that starts naturally is less likely to need medical intervention.

 - Prepare well for your birth.
 Your hormones will work better if you labour in the place you feel safest and most comfortable, so think carefully about where you would like to labour and give birth.